Manoweee/Galaxy-clusters-data/README.md

 # Galaxy Clusters Data

-This repository contains compiled information on 30 galaxy clusters.
+This repository contains compiled information on 30 galaxy clusters which are used in my research.
 The dataset includes the following details for each cluster:

 - **Cluster Name**
 - **Equatorial Coordinates (RA, Dec)**